-From April to August 2019, a core team from the Sauk County Land Resources and Environment Department met regularly to develop the CORP.
-The public engagement process consisted of a survey that was administered online and available in paper copies at local libraries in June, individual stakeholder interviews throughout the month of July, online feedback in early August, and a public open house on August 15, 2019.
-A draft plan was completed by early October and presented to the LRE Committee.
+From April to July 2024, a core team from the Sauk County Land Resources and Environment Department met regularly to review and revise the CORP originally created in 2019.
+The public engagement process consisted of a public meeting review with the Land Resources and Environment Committee in April, a public open house at White Mound County Park on May 30, 2024, and online feedback accepted in July.
+A draft plan was completed by the end of June, presented to the LRE Committee on July 23, 2024 and adopted by the Sauk County Board of Supervisors on August 20, 2024.